redpesk-core/afb-binder/docs/afb-binder-https.md

 afb-binder --https --https-key key.pem --https-cert cert.pem
 ```

-You can connect to that binder with a browerser at **https://localhost:1234/**.
+You can connect to that binder with a browser at **https://localhost:1234/**.

 Because the certificate is self signed, your browser will
 complain and emit warnings.